kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 --

 - The OS maintains a data structure (e.g., a list) of all active processes
-- Information about each process is stored in a process control block (`PCB`)
+- Information about each process is stored in a Process Control Block (`PCB`)
   - Process identifier
   - Process state
-  - Pointers to other related processes (parent)
+  - Pointers to other related processes (e.g., parent process)
   - CPU context of the process (saved when the process is suspended)
   - Pointers to memory locations
   - Pointers to open files